Inn of Court: Gray’s Inn

 - Production Orders, PACE

-Julian has experience of taxi licensing appeals, Courts Martial and private prosecutions.
+He has successfully represented clients in taxi licensing appeals and has some experience of Courts Martial and private prosecutions.
 He has been described as ‘very calm and sensible’ by clients.
 He has particular experience in:

 - Cases involving allegations of domestic violence, both prosecuting and defending